awsdocs/amazon-ec2-user-guide/doc_source/tutorial_run_command.md

 ## Send a Command Using the Systems Manager Console<a name="rc-tutorial-ui"></a>

-Use the following procedure to list all services running on the instance by using Run Command from the Amazon EC2 console\.
+Use the following procedure to list all services running on the instance by using Run Command from the Systems Manager console\.

 **To run a command using Run Command from the console**